dzuk-mutant/blockchain/resources/resources.md

 If you're interested in understanding hate groups, speech and rhetoric,

-Sorry that this is very centered on 'western' (ie. North America and Europe) hate group types right now.
+Because of my background and languages, this is very centered on North American and European hate group types right now.

 **Also content warning!
 All of these are going to contain lots of unhappy things from the start!**